CLI Reference#

 False- --no-install

-Update the manifest and lockfile but skip reinstalling the environment.
+Update the manifest and complete lockfile but skip installing affected environments.

 Default: